 Get Exceptional Child Updates and Special Education News

 The earliest years of life are full of rapid changes and transitions.
 Early childhood teachers are usually the first to notice when young children are not developing and learning as expected.
-We have developed a course category specifically for these educators with resources on identifying and teaching students with exceptionalities in early childhood.
-Early Childhood: ASD…Read more.
+Simple accommodations and modifications can benefit children with disabilities while others may need more specialized support from special education professionals.
+According to the National Association…Read more.